mantzas/patron/README.md

 The package supports fields, which are logged along with the message, to augment the information further to ease querying in the log management system.

-The following implementations are provided as sub-package:
+The following implementations are provided as sub-package and are by default wired up in the framework:

 - zerolog, which supports the excellent [zerolog](https://github.com/rs/zerolog) library and is set up by default